Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 }
 ```

+Save the file after editing.

 After this proceed to delete critical service(s) from [kyverno `clusterpolicy`](#delete-critical-services-from-the-kyverno-clusterpolicy)

 ## Modify critical service using ConfigMap

+The administrator can modify the following attributes of critical service using the below procedure:
+- Name of service
+- Type of service (Deployment/ StatefulSet)
+- Namespace of service

 ### 1. Edit the ConfigMap to modify service